awslabs/data-on-eks/website/docs/intro.md

 # Getting Started

-Checkout the documentation for each section to deploy and run sample Spark/ML jobs.
+Checkout the documentation for each section to deploy infrastructure and run sample Spark/ML jobs.